 What is Engineering Drawing?

-An engineering drawing refers to one type of technical drawing that helps to define engineering products’ requirements.
+An engineering drawing (also named as mechanical drawing, manufacturing blueprints, drawings, dimensional prints, and more) refers to one of the technical drawings, which helps to define engineering products’ requirements.
 Basically, this type of drawing aims at clearly capturing all the geometric features of products and their components.
 This will ensure that manufacturers can produce parts that meet specific needs.

-This type of mechanical drawing may also include a description of the manufacturing process.
+The mechanical drawing includes a description of the manufacturing process.
 Thus, it conveys engineering ideas for a design process.
 It may also provide records of already existing components.
 Engineering drawing is not just an illustration.
 Rather, its intention is to describe the shapes and sizes of components.

 Such descriptions may also include specifications of acceptable variations, limits, materials, and others.
 The drawings can be of various forms, ranging from oblique to isometric.
 The drawings also include a series of projections that show various angles of the components.
 All of these are aimed at getting the products to meet requirements.